Certificates and Credentials

 The following certificates and credential are available for both 3-year and full-time students who meet specified requirements.
 Students should notify the MSW Admissions Director or the MSW Graduate Advisor regarding their particular interest prior to entry into the MSW Program.

-Spanish Language Counseling Certificate
+Spanish Language Counseling Credential

-This certificate is for BASW and MSW students demonstrating advanced levels of Spanish language proficiency and social work practice skills.
+This credential is for BASW and MSW students demonstrating advanced levels of Spanish language proficiency and social work practice skills.
 There are two ways of obtaining the certificate: (1) taking SW224, an elective course that uses cultural, linguistic competencies and social work skills in the delivery of services to Latino client systems; (2) taking an exam (which is only offered upon graduation).

 Certificate in Gerontology